humdrum-tools/vhv-documentation/filters/dissonant/index.md

 !!!filter: dissonant
 </script>

-A nota cambiata is approaced by step and left by a leap of a third in the same direction.
-It must be metrically weaker than the note that preceded it.
-If after leaping a third, the melody moves a step in the opposite direction (thus filling in the note that was skipped over) the dissonance gets a `K` or `k` label for the long-form cambiata.
-If this change of direction does not occur then a `C` or `c` label is used.
-As with most other dissonance labels (with the exception of suspension and agent labels), a lowercase letter means it was approached by step down like in the example above, and an uppercase letter means the dissonance was approached by step up like in the example below.
+As with most other dissonance labels (with the exception of suspension and agent labels), a lowercase letter means it was approached by step down, as in the example above, and an uppercase letter means the dissonance was approached by step up, as in the example below.

 {% include verovio.html
 	humdrum-visible="false"
 	source="camb_up"
-	scale="30"
-	pageWidth="1400"
+	scale="50"
+	pageWidth="1300"
 	tabsize="10"
+	spacingLinear="0.10"
+	spacingNonLinear="0.45"
 %}
 <script type="application/x-humdrum" id="camb_up">**kern	**kern
 *k[b-]	*k[b-]